zarandras/trailsigner/data_model/TrailSignerConceptualModelDetails.md

 - SReason: a textual description about the reason why this sign is planned (optional).

 Note: may be merged into TrailSign, keeping always the newest DateTime and lowest SLevel value.
+Moreover, separate tables/views can be created for different SLevels, and implementation is only possible for (currently) S0-level signs.

 ### InvalidSign